 There are many types of injuries that can occur because of drowsy driving.
 They include:

-Whether you were injured in one of these ways or some other way, a Birmingham drowsiness lawyer may be able to gather evidence to build a strong case for compensation and hold the drowsy driver responsible for their negligence.
-For a free review of your case, contact the Morris Bart law firm today at (205) 380-4158.
+Whether you were injured in one of these ways or some other way, a drowsiness attorney in Birmingham may be able to gather evidence to build a strong case for compensation and hold the drowsy driver responsible for their negligence.

 Damages You May Qualify for After a Drowsy Driving Accident